corrode/corrode.github.io/content/about/_index.md

   <img class="img-stack-fg" src="/about/endler-fg.png" />
 </div>

-Hi, I'm <strong>Matthias Endler</strong>, a Rust developer and open-source maintainer with 20 years of experience in software development.
+Hi, I'm <strong>Matthias Endler</strong>, a Rust developer and open-source maintainer with 10 years of Rust experience.

 I help clients worldwide get the most out of Rust through training and consulting.
 I like no-frills, easy-to-follow, [idiomatic Rust](/blog) code.

-But code is rarely the most important part!
+**But code is rarely the most important part!**

 Software development is a team effort, and I'll ensure that you and your colleagues feel heard and have a great experience working with me.
 I deeply care about the people I work with.

 Don't take my word for it.
 Here's what <a href="https://www.linkedin.com/in/drernie/" target="_blank" rel="noopener noreferrer nofollow">Ernest</a> from
-<a href="https://www.quiltdata.com/" target="_blank" rel="noopener noreferrer nofollow">Quilt</a> recently had to say:
+<a href="https://www.quiltdata.com/" target="_blank" rel="noopener noreferrer nofollow">Quilt</a> has to say:

 > Matthias was a godsend for our team.
 We had a legacy codebase written while we were first learning Rust and didn’t even know how to think clearly about best practices.
 He didn’t fix the code for us; he created a safe space for us to learn how to fix it ourselves.
 His patient mentorship and vulnerable engagement accelerated the maturity of both our codebase and our developers.